China locks down third city, raising affected to 20 million - NewsBreak

 China locks down third city, raising affected to 20 million

-It wasn’t clear how long the lockdown of Anyang, home to 5.5 million people, would last.
-Mass testing was being enforced, standard procedure whenever outbreaks pop up around the country.
+It wasn't clear how long the lockdown of Anyang city, home to 5.5 million, would last as a notice said it was being done to facilitate mass testing but did not indicate if it would end when the testing is completed.

-Another 13 million people are locked down in the city of Xi’an and 1.1 million in Yuzhou, with restrictions imposed on the port city of Tianjin, only about an hour from Beijing, which is to host the Winter Olympics from Feb.
-4.‘Even if you feel safe, you’re not’: Edgehill residents worried after carjacking
+Another 13 million people are locked down in the city of Xi’an and 1.1 million in Yuzhou.

-A games official responsible for disease control, Huang Chun, said organizers are counting on the cooperation of athletes and officials to prevent an outbreak that could affect participation.

-“If the mass cluster transmission happens, it will impact the games and the schedule for sure,” Huang said.
-“The worst scenario, if it happens, is independent of man’s will, so we leave our options open.”

-Hong Kong also announced the closure of kindergartens and primary schools after infections were reported in students.
-Schools are to close by Friday and remain shut until at least the Lunar New Year holiday in the first week of February.

-Hong Kong has tightened pandemic-related restrictions in recent days after discovering the omicron variant had spread beyond people arriving from overseas.TN lawmakers explore changing rules for issuing AMBER Alerts

-The lockdown of Anyang followed the confirmation of two cases of omicron on Monday that are believed to be linked to two other cases found Saturday in Tianjin.
-It appears to be the first time omicron has spread in mainland China beyond people who arrived from abroad and their immediate contacts.
+The lockdown of Anyang followed the confirmation of two cases of omicron on Monday that are believed to be linked to two other cases found Saturday in the city of Tianjin It appears to be the first time omicron has spread in China beyond people who arrived from abroad and their immediate contacts.

 Residents are not allowed to leave their homes, non-essential vehicles are banned from streets and stores have been ordered shut except for those selling necessities, according to a city notice shared by state media late Monday.

-Xi’an and Yuzhou are both battling the delta variant and neither has reported any omicron cases.
-About 2,000 people have been infected in Xi’an, an ancient capital that is home to the Terracotta Warrior ruins and major companies in computer chips and aerospace, in China’s largest outbreak in recent months.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Xi'an and Yuzhou are both battling the delta variant and neither has reported any omicron cases.
+About 2,000 people have been infected in Xi'an, an ancient capital that is home to the Terracotta Warrior ruins, in what is by far the largest outbreak in China.

 Comments / 0